• Skip to primary navigation

 • A one-page writer/director’s statement.
 This should provide insight into who you are and your process.

-• A three to five page treatment.
+• A two to three page treatment.
 This should give us a clear sense of the beginning, middle, and end of the story.

-• A one-page explanation that gives context in terms of where we are in the script as well as orientates us as to where we are in the story.
+• A script explanation that gives context in terms of where we are in the script as well as orientates us as to where we are in the story (500 words max)

 • A one-page director’s statement.
 This should provide insight into who you are and your process.